dragospascariu/Study/Movie Guide/README.md

 ## API Usage
 This app uses the OMDb API to retrieve information about movies/TV shows.
 To use the API, you will need to obtain an API key from the OMDb website.
-Once you have an API key, you can replace the `YOUR_API_KEY_HERE` string in the `key.js` file with your actual API key.
+Once you have an API key, you can replace the `key` variable in the `key.js` file with your actual API key.

 ###### Credits to AsmrProg